-We practice Traditional & Alternative medicine, we utilize many of the following therapies together based patient needs and response.
+We practice Integrative & Alternative medicine, we utilize many of the following therapies together based patient needs and response.

 This therapy has been widely accepted within the human medical field for decades.
 Commonly used at Johns Hopkins University and is the current the treatment of choice in for plantar fasciitis, erectile dysfunction, tendon, ligament and bone fractures.
 Initially used in the equine field was a loud, painful version where anesthesia was often required.
 Today, Acuvetdoc offers the latest, clinically advanced model; PiezoWave2; where noise and pain are not a concern; and NO anesthesia is necessary!

 The frequency of treatment is case dependent.
 Starting with a treatment every 3-10 days for a total of 3-6 treatments.
 Follow up treatments may be monthly to every six months and is also case dependent based on patient response.

 Spinal Manipulation is the actual term used by vets.
 "Chiropractic" is a term reserved specifically for use by human Chiropractors; the same goal is reached in locating areas of the animal’s nervous system that has fallen out of communication, and re-establishes neuronal communication and thus induces healing.
 It is singularly the most simple, effective and safe healing modality in veterinary care to date.
 Check out the other modalities we use that your pet can benefit from !

 This ancient therapy is still used today!
 And is effective for humans and animals in the treatment of a variety of disorders and supporting the body to rebalance and heal.
 Acupuncture uses small, thin, flexible needles inserted at particular points to stimulate the body to release neurotransmitters and hormones into the bloodstream.
 These biochemical and energetic responses assist the body in general healing, pain relief and normalizing organ function. https://acuvetdoc.com/videos-of-services